sagemath/trac_to_gh/Issue 1826.md

 # Issue 1826: cdefs.pxi and stdsage.pxi were missing some function declarations

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1826

 Original creator: robertwb